yottta/terraform-provider-provs/examples/README.md

 │ Warning: Provider development overrides are in effect │
 │ The following provider development overrides are set in the CLI configuration:
-│  - hashicorp.com/edu/hashicups in <your GOBIN path>
+│  - edu/provs in "<the path that $GOBIN is pointing to>" │
-│
-│ The behavior may therefore not match any released version of the provider and applying changes may cause the state to become
-│ incompatible with published releases.
+│ The behavior may therefore not match any released version of the provider and applying changes may cause the state to become incompatible with published releases.
 ╵
-data.hashicups_coffees.example: Reading...
+data.provs_coffees.example: Reading...
-data.hashicups_coffees.example: Read complete after 0s
+data.provs_coffees.example: Read complete after 0s

 No changes.
 Your infrastructure matches the configuration.

+OpenTofu has compared your real infrastructure against your configuration and found no differences, so no changes are needed.
 ```
 ## Play around with data sources ([coffees](./coffees) dir
 Run `tofu plan` and you should see something like this: